jiang18/mph/docs/docs/examples.md

 - Phenotypes were simulated using the S-LDSC baseline model enrichment estimates for human traits ([Source data to Fig.4](https://www.nature.com/articles/ng.3404#MOESM30) in [this article](https://www.nature.com/articles/ng.3404)).
     - The enrichment estimates were used to compute variance component (VC) estimates for intercept and 24 main functional annotations.
     - The VC estimates were set as true values in [phenotype simulation](options.md#simulation).
-    - A small value was added to intercept's VC to enhance the positive definiteness of the all-in-one GRM.
+    - A small value was added to intercept's VC to enhance the all-in-one GRM's positive definiteness.

-## Partitioning *h*<sup>2</sup> by chromosomes
+## Partitioning heritability

+### By chromosomes

+### By functional annotations

 ## Dominance and epistasis

 ## Genetic correlation

-## Functional annotations